to0MuchAtOnce/Tom-Lewis/posts/Rock, Paper, Scissors.md

 }
 ```

-So after some research I was able greatly minimise the <code class=inline-code>if</code> statements by using string concatenation to create the returned strings:
+So after some research I was able greatly minimise the code by using string concatenation to create the returned strings:

 ```js
 function playRound(playerSelection, computerSelection) {